 Dan Finn, the Director of the Youth Trust, said; “This is the second group of Young Leaders that have chosen to extend their learning of the Awards with a Pilgrimage to Taizé.
 There is something for everyone at Taizé, a chance to meet new friends, to join in and volunteer with others, to pray and to study in small groups.
 It is a place of incredible welcome which is something the Young Leaders will be exploring in depth as part of the structured workshops next week at Taizé on migration, asylum seekers and refugees”.

 In addition to the normal youth meetings, the week of Monday 17 to Saturday 22 July at Taizé includes special sessions on the theme of migration with speakers: Father Michael Czerny – Migrants & Refugees Section at The Vatican; Catherine Wihtol de Wendenformer research director at the National Center for Scientific Research (CNRS); Archbishop John Sentamu; Pascal Brice, director of the French Office for the protection of refugees and stateless persons (OFPRA); forums with some European political representatives and those involved in the accompaniment of migrants.
-For a full listing of the programme and workshops visit the Taize website.

 About the Archbishop of York’s Youth Trust